 - This stream is confined and focused using metal apertures and magnetic lenses into a thin, focused, monochromatic beam.

-- This beam is focused onto the sample using electromagnetic lens.
+- This beam is focused on the sample using an electromagnetic lens.

 - Interactions occur inside the irradiated sample, affecting the electron beam.